 With the free plan, you can only have 5 company reports per month and 5 portfolio stocks analyzed.

-For Premium Plan, you have up to 30 company reports per month and 30 portfolio stocks analyzed.
+For the Premium Plan, you have up to 30 company reports per month and 30 portfolio stocks analyzed.

 If you want unlimited data for all the stocks, then the Unlimited Plan gives you that.